The question is not really can you sweeten coffee with honey, it is more should you sweeten your coffee with honey?

 like raw organic honey, Manuka honey, orange honey, rosemary honey and clover honey, go very well with coffee, adding a rich, fun flavor and a great texture to your cup of coffee.

 The type of coffee matters also.
 I have found that very dark roasts like French and Italian roasts the flavor of the honey, not matter what honey is used, will not come through.
-Coffee that has a high acidity also will not bring out the taste of honey.
+Coffee that has a high acidity will also not bring out the taste of honey.

 In these instances, despite not being able to enjoy the benefits of the flavor, you will still benefit from the nutrients, the natural sweetness and texture.